vicpuntnl/kickoff/frontend/styleguide/README.md

 ## We need to add one line of code to the gulpfile
 The styleguide build task copies the css files directly to the /public/css/ in patternlab.
-Patternlab does nog listen to this update so we need to add a wach folder.
+Patternlab does not listen to this update so we need to add an extra watch folder.

 In the gulpfile.js, add: